 Site of Remembrance

-The site of the Oktoberfest bomb attack has been the subject of projects and discourses on culture of remembrance since 1981:
+The site of the Oktoberfest bomb attack has been the subject of projects and discourses on culture of remembrance for more than four decades:

-From the inauguration of the artist Friedrich Koller's memorial that year, to the numerous modifications and revisions of the memorial, to the establishment of the Oktoberfest Bomb Attack Documentation in 2020.
+From the inauguration of the artist Friedrich Koller's memorial in 1981, to the numerous modifications and revisions of the memorial, to the establishment of the Oktoberfest Bomb Attack Documentation in 2020.

 The bronze stele by Friedrich Koller erected in 1981 bears an inscription in commemoration of the victims of the bomb attack and extends onto the ground in the shape of a cross.
 The names of those who died were added to the stele in 1987.

 The extension to the memorial, executed by the artist in 2008, encloses the space around the stele.
 The curved, semi-circular steel wall has a number of openings as if pierced by an explosion.
 The splinters set in the ground represent the twelve victims killed and, positioned behind the memorial, the perpetrator himself.